-The Master Chef and Serial Poisoner
+The Master Chef And Serial Poisoner

 Do you ever think the minor background players on your favorite reality shows might be hiding a dark secret?

 In June 2014, an episode of Masterchef aired that featured English singer JB Gill serving pasta and meatballs to bus drivers.
-It wasn't until later people realized that one of the chefs working with him was Stephen Port, who was arrested in October 2015 for poisoning four men.
+It wasn't until later that people realized that one of the chefs working with him was Stephen Port, who was arrested in October 2015 for poisoning four men.

 The Dating Game Killer

 Would you go on a blind date with a serial killer?
-That's almost what happened to an unlucky woman on The Dating Game back in 1978 when she chose Rodney Alcala over the other two contestants.
+That's almost what happened to an unlucky woman on The Dating Game back in 1978 when she chose Rodney Alcala over the other contestants.

 It's been speculated that the contestant's refusal to go on a date with him after this show aired might have spurred him to commit even more murders.

-The BTK Killer, an Upstanding Community Member
+The BTK Killer, An Upstanding Community Member

 The BTK Killer was particularly adept at blending in, and when he was finally captured and charged with 10 counts of first-degree murder, his community was shocked.
 He had a wife, who had no idea of his horrendous hobby, and he was even the president of his local church council.
 He actually gave an interview on air once about animal attacks (snippets of which can be viewed here), and watching the video, it's hard to imagine Rader being a twisted serial killer.

-The Game Show Contestant Who Revealed a Clue on Air
+The Game Show Contestant Who Revealed A Clue On Air